Skip to content

 Photo: © Rolex / John Buckle

 This year, the focus is especially on Iga Świątek and Carlos Alcaraz.
 Both have the chance to complete the coveted career Grand Slam® with a triumph at the Australian Open, meaning winning all four Grand Slam tournaments at least once.
-This extraordinary feat has so far been achieved by only 18 players, including the Rolex ambassadors Rod Laver, Chris Evert, and Roger Federer.
+This extraordinary feat has so far been achieved by only 18 players, including Rolex testimonials Rod Laver, Chris Evert, and Roger Federer.

 Rolex: Famous Tennis Players as Ambassadors